 During the 13/14 season, Mr Gaffigan made his debut with the London Symphony Orchestra, Vienna Symphoniker, Orchestre de Paris and Oslo Philharmonic.
 In the 14/15 season he returns to the BBC Symphony, Orchestre National de France, the Czech Philharmonic, LA Philharmonic and Cleveland Orchestras, and the Dallas and Detroit Symphonies.

-As an opera conductor, James Gaffigan made his Vienna State Opera debut in 2011/12 conducting La Bohème and was immediately invited back to conduct Don Giovanni last season.
-Mr Gaffigan continues his relationship with the Glyndebourne Festival – in 2012, he conducted a production of La Cenerentola and returned for performances of Falstaff this summer 2013.
+As an opera conductor, James Gaffigan made his Vienna State Opera debut in 2011/12 La Bohème and was immediately invited back to conduct Don Giovanni during 12/13.
+Mr Gaffigan continues his relationship with both the Vienna State Opera and the Glyndebourne Festival – in 2012, he conducted a production of La Cenerentola at Glyndebourne and returned for performances of Falstaff during the summer of 2013.
+In the 2014/15 season he will debut at the Hamburg Opera with performances of Salome and at the Norwegian Opera with a new production of La Traviata.
 He made his professional opera debut at the Zurich Opera in 2005 conducting La Bohème.

 Born in New York City in 1979, Mr. Gaffigan has degrees from both the New England Conservatory of Music and the Shepherd School of Music at Rice University in Houston.
 He also studied at the American Academy of Conducting at the Aspen Music Festival, and was a conducting fellow at the Tanglewood Music Center.